grpc/proposal/A89-xds-cluster-metric-label.md

 ## Proposal

-Each pick in the `xds_cluster_impl` policy, `xds_cluster_impl` will add the optional label `grpc.xds.cluster` to the call attempt tracer.
+Each pick in the `xds_cluster_impl` policy, `xds_cluster_impl` will add the optional label `grpc.lb.backend_service` to the call attempt tracer.
 The value will be copied from `xds_cluster_impl`'s service config `cluster` key.
 This is done regardless of the pick's result.
 It is possible for later picks for the same RPC to have a different value.
 This is the case for locality as well, and the last pick's value should be used.

-The `grpc.xds.cluster` label will be available on the following per-call
+The `grpc.lb.backend_service` label will be available on the following per-call
 metrics:
 - `grpc.client.attempt.duration`
 - `grpc.client.attempt.sent_total_compressed_message_size`